alexander-schranz/AWS-Elastic-Beanstalk-PHP-Symfony-Example/README.md

 eb logs
 ```

-The full logs you can download via the AWS Website the following logs:
+The full logs you can download via the AWS Website.
+In my case following logs did help

  - `eb-engine.log`
  - `cfn-init.log`